jadecobra/python_tdd_exercises/source/truth_table/projects/microwave.rst

     * it returns :red:`'OFF'` if the door is :green:`open`
     * it returns :red:`'OFF'` if the start button is :red:`NOT pushed`

-  - it returns :green:`'HEATING'` if the door is :red:`closed` AND the start button is :green:`closed`
+  - it returns :green:`'HEATING'` if the door is :red:`closed` AND the start button is :green:`pushed`

 ----